 Initializes a new instance of the EntityConnection class, based on the connection string.

 An invalid connection string keyword has been provided, or a required connection string keyword has not been provided.

-The Entity Data Model tools generate a named connection string that is stored in the application's configuration file.
-This named connection string can be supplied in place of the connectionString parameter when instantiating the EntityConnection class.
+The generate a named connection string that is stored in the application's configuration file.
+This named connection string can be supplied in place of the connectionString parameter when you instantiate the EntityConnection class.

 To avoid inadvertently putting objects System.Data.Common.CommandTrees and ObjectContext out of sync with their metadata, EntityConnection must lock its metadata.
 No changes to the connection string are allowed after the metadata is locked.
 The following are two scenarios in which metadata is locked: